klyed/hivesmartchain/helm/burrow/README.md

 ### Port Configuration

-Burrow utilizes three different ports by default:
+HiveSmartChain utilizes three different ports by default:

-* `Peer`: Burrow's peer port is used for P2P communication within the blockchain network as part of the consensus engine ([Tendermint](https://github.com/tendermint/tendermint)) to perform bilateral gossiping communication.
+* `Peer`: HiveSmartChain's peer port is used for P2P communication within the blockchain network as part of the consensus engine ([Tendermint](https://github.com/tendermint/tendermint)) to perform bilateral gossiping communication.
-* `Info`: Burrow's info port is used for conducting remote procedures.
+* `Info`: HiveSmartChain's info port is used for conducting remote procedures.
-* `GRPC`: Burrow's grpc port can be used by JavaScript libraries to interact with the chain over websockets.
+* `GRPC`: HiveSmartChain's grpc port can be used by JavaScript libraries to interact with the chain over websockets.

 The default configuration for the chart sets up the port access rights in the following manner: